Horusiath/fsharp.core.extensions/README.md

 - `AsyncSeq.withCancellation: CancellationToken -> AsyncSeq<'a> -> AsyncSeq<'a>` which explicitly assigns a `CancellationToken` to async enumerators created from async sequence.
 - `timer: TimeSpan -> AsyncSeq<TimeSpan>` will produce async sequence that will asynchronously "tick" in given intervals, returning time passed from one MoveNextAsync call to another.
-- `into: ChannelWriter<'a> -> AsyncSeq<'a> -> ValueTask` will flush all contents of async sequence into given channel, returning value task that can be awaited to completion.
+- `into: bool -> ChannelWriter<'a> -> AsyncSeq<'a> -> ValueTask` will flush all contents of async sequence into given channel, returning value task that can be awaited to completion.
+Set flag to determine if channel should be closed once async sequence completes sending all element.
 - `tryHead: AsyncSeq<'a> -> ValueTask<'a option>` will try to (asynchronously) return first element of the async sequence, if it's not empty.
 - `tryLast: AsyncSeq<'a> -> ValueTask<'a option>` will try to (asynchronously) return last element of the async sequence, if it's not empty.
 - `collect: AsyncSeq<'a> -> ValueTask<'a[]>` will try to materialize all elements of an async sequence into an array, returning value task that will complete one async sequence has no more elements to pull.